-College admissions changes every year and staying up to date is critical in order to be successful in the admissions process.
-At Empowerly we have helped thousands of students navigate the process for the past several years and have noticed some trends that will be useful for students and parents in high school today.
-In this article, we will review changes to the application process and to the financial aid process.
+College admissions changes every year.
+Staying up to date is critical in order to be successful in the admissions process.
+At Empowerly we have helped thousands of students navigate the process for the past several years.
+Through this experience, we have noticed some trends that will be useful for students and parents in high school today.
+In this article, we will review changes in college admissions to both applications and the financial aid process.

 The application process has gotten more competitive across the board because applicant sizes are growing faster than seats.
-In the last 10 years, many colleges have gone from a few thousand applicants to 30,000 or more, while their class sizes have only increased ~20%.
-This in turn reduced admissions rates, causes students to apply to more schools, and make the admissions process harder as colleges try to figure out who truly wants to attend their school.
+In the last 10 years, many colleges have gone from a few thousand applicants to 30,000 or more!
+On the other hand, their class sizes have only increased ~20%.
+This in turn reduced admissions rates; thereby causing students to apply to more schools; and ultimately, makes the admissions process harder as colleges try to figure out who truly wants to attend their school.

 Colleges track a figure called yield, which is the percentage of students who accept an offer of admission.
 Yield is viewed as a proxy to selectiveness and student preference – it takes into account students with multiple offers to similarly ranked colleges.
 Colleges pursue higher yields each year by refining their methods of selecting students most likely to attend their college if given an offer.